zmon1010/kendo-ui-core/docs/knowledge-base/insert-rows-when-exporting-grid-to-excel.md

 ## Solution

-To achieve this behavior, when the [`excelExport`](http://docs.telerik.com/kendo-ui/api/javascript/ui/grid#events-excelExport) event is fired, access the configuration object of the Excel workbook and add rows to its sheets in the `e.workbook` property.
+When the [`excelExport`](http://docs.telerik.com/kendo-ui/api/javascript/ui/grid#events-excelExport) event is fired, access the configuration object of the Excel workbook and add rows to its sheets in the `e.workbook` property.

 ```
        function excelExport(e) {